 I am a Millennial, a person born between the years 1981 and 1996, although I fall in the forepart of that time span.
 I can remember life before the internet and cell phones, and (God forbid) Netflix and Crunchyroll.
 I used to take quarters to school in case I needed to use the payphone.
 And I watched Sailor Moon for the first time on USA.

 When I went to college, I had a flip phone—an LG from Verizon—and I didn’t get a smart phone until much, much later.
 Still, I grew up on a healthy dose of AOL and Windows 98.
 I was making websites and fanpages covered in GIFs and MIDIs when I was thirteen.
 I kept a LiveJournal, and at the time of its conception, I embraced Facebook.
 (For better or worse.
-My contemporaries did invent it after all.)
+My contemporaries invented it after all.)

 And now they say, “Blogging is dead”—they as in the collective they, whoever they are—and it’s true to some extent.
 I’ve had many blogs over the years, given my Millennial status, but I haven’t had one for a long time now.
 After everyone migrated from LiveJournal to blogs in 2010, I had a travel blog, a brief attempt at a fashion blog, a “personal” blog (whatever that means), and some Tumblrs, but I’ve long since deleted them, and in 2015, I moved to writing for websites like WWAC and Girls in Capes.
-I tried Medium once (twice), but it never caught on for me.
+I also tried Medium once (twice), but it never caught on for me.

 Google Reader’s demise in 2013 was the nail in the coffin for me and blogs.
 I began reading less and less, eventually using Twitter mainly for my news.
 Then it seemed that around 2015, lots of people migrated again, this time from blogs to email newsletters, and I tried this too.
 I don’t know about you, but I’m starting to get tired of newsletters, and I’m finding myself craving blogs again.